microsoft/PowerShell-DSC-for-Linux/README.md

 The supplied resource modules with this release (nxNetworking, nxComputerManagement) can be imported to Azure Automation for distribution with DSC configurations.
 To import to Azure Automation, rename the .zip files to remove the _X.Y version string from the file name.
 Such as: nxNetworking.zip and nxComputerManagement.zip.

 ## Performing DSC Operations from the Linux Computer
 DSC for Linux includes scripts to work with configuration from the local Linux computer.
-These scripts are located in `/opt/microsoft/dsc/Scripts` and include the following:
+These scripts are located in `/opt/microsoft/dsc/Scripts` for python2 and `/opt/microsoft/dsc/Scripts/python3` for python3 and include the following:

 **GetDscConfiguration.py**
 Returns the current configuration applied to the computer.
 Similar to the Windows PowerShell cmdlet Get-DscConfiguration cmdlet.